 The Company is not particularly dependent upon specialized manufacturing equipment.
 Most of the technology employed by the divisions can be sourced from multiple suppliers.
 The Company, however, has the resources to invest in largescale projects to build infrastructure in current and new markets because of its financial strength relative to that of many of its competitors.
-Direct competitors in the CCL Segment are often smaller and may not have the financial resources to stay current in maintaining state-of-the-art facilities.
+Direct competitors in parts of the CCL Segment are often smaller and may not have the financial resources to stay current in maintaining state-of-the-art facilities.
 Certain new manufacturing lines take many months for suppliers to construct, and any delays in delivery and commissioning can have an impact on customer expectations and the Company's profitability.
-The Innovia Segment, in addition to its unique method for producing BOPP films for label and packaging applications, also provides the Company with the know-how and material science capability to develop proprietary substrates.
+Innovia, in addition to its unique method for producing BOPP films for label and packaging applications, also provides the Company with the knowhow and material science capability to develop proprietary substrates.
 Finally, the Company also uses strategic partnerships as a method of obtaining exclusive technology in order to support growth plans and to expand its product offerings.
 The Company's major competitive advantage is based on its strong customer service, process technology, the know-how of its people, market-leading brand awareness and loyalty, and the ability to develop proprietary technologies and manufacturing techniques.
-In 2020, the Company announced a \$35.0 million new capacity investment for its proprietary "Ecofloat" shrink films.
+During 2021, the Company commenced construction of the previously announced \$35.0 million new capacity investment for its proprietary "Ecofloat" shrink films.
 This hybrid polyolefin film facilitates easy separation from primary bottle packaging to aid customers' bottle-to-bottle circular recycling initiatives globally.
-The project commenced in early 2021, with completion scheduled for early 2022.
+Commercial production is scheduled to commence in the second guarter of 2022.